Marc S. Greenblatt, M.D.

 Bio

 Dr. Marc Greenblatt is a medical oncologist at the University of Vermont Medical Center and a professor of medicine at the Larner College of Medicine as well as Co-Director of the Cancer Genetics and Prevention Program.
 Dr. Greenblatt's research interests are in interpreting genetic variants in cancer susceptibility genes by using multiple lines of evidence (epidemiology, statistics, tumor pathology, evolution, structure, and function, computational algorithms).
 He has led projects that have integrated in vitro and in silico (computational) data to interpret genetic variation.
-Dr. Greenblatt’s current research activities involve interpretation of variants in the DNA mismatch Repair genes that are responsible for Lynch syndrome, the most common form of hereditary colorectal cancer.
+Dr. Greenblatt’s current research activities include general variant classification methods and interpretation of variants in hereditary polyposis and colorectal cancer genes.

 Dr. Greenblatt's postdoctoral training

-Residency, University of New Mexico School of Medicine - Hematology
+Fellowship, University of New Mexico School of Medicine – Hematology-Oncology

 Residency, University of New Mexico School of Medicine - Internal Medicine